danielsada/danielsada.tech/content/blog/ai-lazyslop-and-personal-responsibility.md

 +++
-title = "AI Lazyslop, and Personal Responsibility" description = "A love letter on owning AI-generated code and the importance of personal accountability in code reviews" tags = [
+title = "AI Lazyslop, and Personal Responsibility" description = "A love letter on owning AI generated code and the importance of personal accountability in code reviews" tags = [
     "ai",
     "code review",